juhannc/juhannc.github.io-bk/_pages/cv.md

 [Download my CV as a pdf](https://www.chrstnsn.de/files/CV.pdf)

-## Education

-* 10/16 - 09/19
-  * Aircraft Systems Engineering, M.Sc.
-  * Hamburg University of Technology
-  * Hamburg, Germany
-  * Pursuing a Master's degree in Aircraft Systems Engineering focusing on Aircraft Systems, and moreover specializing on Control Systems, Robotics and Machine Learning.

-* 11/18 - 04/19
-  * Visiting Research Scholar
-  * University of California, Berkeley
-  * Berkeley (CA), United States
-  * Researcher in the Hybrid Robotics Lab of Asst.
-Prof. Koushil Sreenath.
-Working on autonomous flight control of aerial quadrotors.
-Focusing on developing and implementing novice obstacle avoidance technology for enhancent path planning.

-* 10/12 - 09/16
-  * Mechanical Engineering, B.Sc.
-  * Hamburg University of Technology
-  * Hamburg, Germany
-  * Pursuing a Bachelor's degree in Mechanical Engineering focusing on Aircraft Systems Engineering.

 ## Work experience

+* 10/23 - today
+  * Research Associate
+  * DLR Institute for AI Safety and Security
+  * Sankt Augustin, Germany (remote)
+  * Researching and developing novel safe and resilient AI systems for the aviation domain.
+Pursuing my Ph.
+D. (Dr.-Ing.) in the field of artificial intelligence.

-* 10/19 - today
+* 10/19 - 08/23
-  * Systems Engineer for automation and robotics
+  * Developing Engineer for Artificial Intelligence and robotics
   * ZAL Center of Applied Aeronautical Research
   * Hamburg, Germany
-  * Working on research and development for research projects as well as contract research and support of industrial customers.
-Focus on (simulated) robotic systems in hard- and software.
-Managing work packages of governmental funded research projects and representing them at conferences.
-Furthermore administrator of the in-house robotic simulation server as well as the GitLab server.
+  * Bringing AI into the industry.
+Working on research and development for research projects as well as contract research and support of industrial customers.
+Focusing on reinforcement learning and (simulated) robotic systems in hard- and software.
+Managing governmental funded research projects and representing them at conferences.
+Building an internal workflow to speed up the training of machine learning algorithms and streamline the deployment of trained models to the edge.
+Also responsible for writing proposals for government funded projects.
+Moreover, responsible for managing the in-house robotics simulation server and local GitLab instance.

 * 12/16 - 06/18
   * Working Student